HOW TO WATER YOUR SUMMER GARDEN13 tips to help you water your summer garden properly

 Photo by: rgaudet17 / Pixabay.com

 When Mother Nature turns up the heat in your garden, make sure you're watering your plants properly.
+Good watering habits will also help make the most of every precious drop.
 Here are 13 tips to help ensure your plants survive the heat of summer:

 - Test the soil with your finger.
 Poke down a few inches near the stem to check the root zone.
 You can also use a soil moisture meter, like this 3-in-1 moisture, pH, and sunlight intensity tester.
 Even if the surface seems dry, there may still be moisture below.
 If not, get the hose!